dannsam/xenko-docs/manual/scripts/add-a-script.md

 <span class="label label-doc-level">Beginner</span>
 <span class="label label-doc-audience">Programmer</span>

+To use a script, you have to attach it to an entity.
 Xenko runs scripts when the entity they are attached to is loaded in the scene.
-This page explains how to attach scripts to entities.

-## Attach a script

-To use scripts, attach them to entities as components.
-You can do this in Game Studio or in code.

 You can attach a single script to as many entities as you need.
-You can also attach multiple scripts to single entities; in this case, Game Studio creates multiple **instances** of the script.
-This means the same script can have different values in its public properties.
+You can also attach multiple scripts to single entities; in this case, Game Studio creates multiple instances of the script.
+This means the same script can have different values in its [public properties and fields](public-properties-and-fields.md).

+## Attach a script to an entity

+You can attach a script in Game Studio or in code.

 ### Attach a script in Game Studio

 There are two ways to attach scripts in Game Studio:

-* dragging the script from the asset view to the entity properties
+* drag the script from the asset view to the entity properties
-* adding the script in the property grid
+* add the script in the property grid

 They both have the same result.